 While your nurse or Doctor may provide the required vaccinations and prescribe the medication you request, getting appointments is usually painstaking and inconvenient.
-Edinburgh Travel Clinic can provide all the travel vaccinations and antimalarials you require, as well as the most up to date travel health advice.
+The Edinburgh Travel Clinic can provide all the travel vaccinations and antimalarials you require, as well as the most up-to-date travel health advice.

 What does our Travel Clinic in Edinburgh offer?

 We go beyond simply offering vaccinations and medicines.
 Our patients will receive thorough consultations on reducing risks associated with aspects of daily life when abroad; such as food, water, insect-transmitted illnesses like malaria, and dengue fever.
 Depending on the area of the world you are travelling to and the different types of environment you may encounter, your trip will need to be tailored accordingly.
 It’s more of a holistic approach to Travel Care.